 Most Advanced Technologies

 We always look for the most advanced technology all over the world and we pioneered Fat concentrate transplant, Skin Mesotherapy gun and Plasma pen fibroblast treatment.

-Dr Mark Attalla has a 20 years of surgical experience in cosmetic surgery.
-All the patients are examined well for their suitability for surgeries and all the required tests are done before surgery.
+Dr Mark Attalla has 20 years of surgical experience in cosmetic surgery.
+All the patients are examined well for their suitability for surgeries and all the required tests are done before fat removal surgery.

 We also pride ourselves with keeping up to date with the ever changing cosmetic industry.
 Continuous learning is the only way we can provide the latest and most effective procedures.